 We attended Andy and Jessa's wedding (she's my second cousin) this morning.
-My daughter was chosen to be one of the flower girls, my younger brother was one of the groomsmen and my parents were one of the principal sponsors.
-It was solemnized at Cuenca Bible Christian Church, my home church - the same church where I was married too.
-And this made me remember of my own wedding day.
+My daughter was chosen to be one of the flower girls, my younger brother was one of the groomsmen, and my parents were the principal sponsors.
+The ceremony was held at Cuenca Bible Christian Church, my home church - the same church where I was married.
+This made me remember my own wedding day.
 This April 28, we will be celebrating our sixth wedding anniversary.
-This day I was reminded of the vows I have uttered to my pakner4lyf.
+Today, I was reminded of the vows I had spoken to my partner for life.

-I was reminded of the thrill and excitement marking that first day of being with the man I have loved most.
-Frankly, as years have past, these feelings seemed to be neglected
+I was reminded of the thrill and excitement of that first day with the man I loved most.
+Frankly, as the years have passed, these feelings seem to have been neglected.

-but I know it didn't fade - I know it was still there.
-A lot of things have change since the time we got married up until now - the responsibilities of meeting our everyday needs, child rearing and work were some factors that make our life more complicated and different compared when we were still single.
-Because of such things I think most couples may seem to take for granted the needs of their partners.
-I plead guilty, it's not an excuse to be too busy with work and career, the children or the chores at home.
-Married people who stayed for more than five years has a lot of marital struggles - because we do too!
+But I know it didn't fade - I know it was still there.
+A lot of things have changed since the time we got married until now.
+The responsibilities of meeting our everyday needs, child-rearing, and work are some factors that make our life more complicated and different compared to when we were still single.
+Because of these things, I think most couples may seem to take their partners' needs for granted.
+I plead guilty; it's not an excuse to be too busy with work and career, the children, or the chores at home.
+Married people who have been together for more than five years face many marital struggles - because we do too!

 Today, we will work on blending our characters to achieve a more harmonious relationship.
-I will try to bring back the same feelings I used to have for my pakner4lyf.
-I will love him more and unconditionally, practice humility and submit to his leadership.
-I'll learn to understand more and grant forgiveness generously.
-On my own I knew I couldn't.
-But with the help of grace of God I can do these things.
+I will try to rekindle the feelings I once had for my partner for life.
+I will love him more unconditionally, practice humility, and submit to his leadership.
+I'll learn to understand better and grant forgiveness generously.
+I knew I couldn't do it alone.
+But with the grace of God, I can accomplish these things.

 5 comments: